himmelblau-idm/site/mkdocs/docs/reference/himmelblau-conf.md

 local_groups = sudo,admin

+#### sudo_groups

+  A comma-separated list of Azure Entra ID group object IDs whose members should be granted **sudo** access on this system.
+If **local_sudo_group** is not defined, the local group **sudo** will be used.
+##### EXAMPLES

+sudo_groups = f3c9a7e4-7d5a-47e8-832f-3d2d92abcd12,5ba4ef1d-e454-4f43-ba7c-6fe6f1601915

+#### local_sudo_group

+  The local group that should be given to users in any of the groups specified in sudo_groups.
+Only has an affect if sudo_groups is set.
+Removes group from user if they are no longer a member of the specified entra group.

 #### logon_script

   A script that will execute every time a user logs on.
 Two environment variables are set: USERNAME, and ACCESS_TOKEN.
 The ACCESS_TOKEN environment variable is an access token for the MS Graph.
 The token scope config option sets the comma-separated scopes that should be requested for the ACCESS_TOKEN.
 ACCESS_TOKEN will be empty during offline logon.
 The return code of the script determines how authentication proceeds.
 0 is success, 1 is a soft failure and authentication will proceed, while 2 is a hard failure causing authentication to fail.
-The **app_id** option **MUST** be set for each domain to ensure the **logon_token_scopes** option has the correct API permissions.
-Failing to do so will prevent the **logon_script** from executing.
 ##### EXAMPLES
 logon_script = /etc/himmelblau/logon.sh

 #### logon_token_scopes

   A comma-separated list of the scopes to be requested for the ACCESS_TOKEN during logon.
-These scopes **MUST** correspond to the API permissions assigned to the Entra Id Application specified by the **app_id** domain option.
+These scopes **MUST** correspond to the API permissions assigned to the Entra Id Application specified by the **app_id** option.
 ##### EXAMPLES
 logon_token_scopes = user.read,mail.read

+#### app_id

+  Specifies the Azure Entra ID application (client) ID used by Himmelblau for directory operations such as reading extended attributes (for example, the **gidNumber** attribute used in RFC 2307 idmapping).
+If **logon_token_app_id** is not set, this application ID is also used when requesting access tokens for the user logon script.

+**Note:** In the Azure Portal for the application corresponding to **app_id**, ensure that the redirect URI _himmelblau://Himmelblau.EntraId.BrokerPlugin_ is enabled under “Mobile and desktop applications” in the Authentication section.
+This allows Himmelblau to correctly handle interactive token redirection.
+##### EXAMPLES

+app_id = d023f7aa-d214-4b59-911d-6074de623765

+#### logon_token_app_id

+  Specifies an alternate Azure Entra ID application (client) ID to be used exclusively for acquiring **ACCESS_TOKEN** values on behalf of the user during logon script execution.
+If not set, the value of **app_id** will be used instead.
+This option allows using a separate application registration that carries the specific API permissions required by logon scripts.

+**Note:** In the Azure Portal for the application corresponding to **logon_token_app_id**, ensure that the redirect URI _https://login.microsoftonline.com/common/oauth2/nativeclient_ is enabled under “Mobile and desktop applications” in the Authentication section.
+This is required for Himmelblau to obtain tokens via the public client flow.
+##### EXAMPLES

+logon_token_app_id = 544e695f-5d78-442e-b14e-e114e95e640c

 #### enable_experimental_mfa